MBA Master of Business Administration (International Management)Southwark Campus

 An MBA (International Management) develops...

-- An understanding of the latest developments in managerial theories and practice in order to develop analytical judgement and critical awareness.
+- Understanding of the latest management theory and practice to enhance analytical judgement and critical awareness.

-- An in depth knowledge of the principles of strategic thinking in an international business context by building upon the practical experience of the course participants.
+- In depth knowledge of the principles of strategic thinking in an international business context by building upon the practical experience of the course participants.

-- Cultural intelligence in an increasingly multicultural globalised business environment
+- Cultural intelligence in a global business environment.

-- Knowledge of a variety of business analysis techniques, including the ability to select and use critically appropriate analytical tools in different business situations.
+- The capacity to develop professionally in management by acquiring knowledge, understanding, and cognitive skills particularly in analysis techniques, with the ability to select and use appropriate tools and data in different business situations.

-- A critical understanding of the factors determining organisational performance in an international environment.
+- A critical understanding of the factors affecting organisational performance in an international environment.

 - Creativity Enterprise and Innovation The module focuses on the rapidly changing world around us, it is imperative that students are able to think creatively, problem solve and create advantage for themselves (be entrepreneurial) and for the businesses they may work for (be intrapreneurial).
 The module encourages students to question what they see and experience around them with an aim to enhance their creativity and to discover new and improved ways of doing things.